nkoussa/mol-features/README.md

 - [x] ECFP6 (prefix: `ecfp6`)
 - [x] Images

-These datasets are then used to generate ML dataframes in `github.com/2019-ncovgroup/ML-docking-dataframe-generator` for each protein target.
+These datasets are then used to generate ML dataframes for each protein target `github.com/2019-ncovgroup/ML-docking-dataframe-generator`.<br>
 Alteratively, these feature sets can be used for inference with `github.com/brettin/ML-training-inferencing`.
 <img src="README/dsc.df.png" alt="drawing" height="220"/>

 ## Aggregate molecular feature sets from HPC runs
-Takes the output from `github.com/globus-labs/covid-analyses`, and aggregates files into a single dataframe.
+`src/agg_fea_hpc.py` takes the output from `github.com/globus-labs/covid-analyses` and aggregates files into a single dataframe.
 At this point, the code was tested only for Mordred descriptors.

 ## Getting started
 Clone the repo.